Why Use Amazon S3 for File Storage in PHP Applications?

 Once User Created Successfully, the Access Key ID and Secret Access Key will be generated.

-Create Project Folder "aws-app" in root directory store all project files
+Create Project Folder "aws-s3-php" in root directory store all project files

 composer require aws/aws-sdk-php